 The Richmond Housing Authority's purpose is to provide decent, safe, and sanitary housing for low-income individuals in the City of Richmond, California.

-The Richmond Housing Authority administers a Low-Income Housing (LIPH) program, and Section 8 Housing Choice Voucher program.
-Both programs rely on HUD formulas for rent determination which are in accordance with federal regulations and Housing Authority policies and procedures.
+The Richmond Housing Authority administers a Low-Income Housing (LIPH) program, The program relies on HUD formulas for rent determination which are in accordance with federal regulations and Housing Authority policies and procedures.